I've been an online writer for over eight years. I love writing about relationships, love, romance, and flirting.

 When you crack a joke or are going to say something funny, say it loud without too many fumbles and pauses.
 Carry a confident body language and make sure you get everyone's attention.

 Whether or not you can make someone laugh largely depends on whether you believe you can make them laugh or not.
-Like most other things in life, confidence plays a vital role in your attempt to bring a smile on someone else's face.
+Like most other things in life, confidence plays a vital role in your attempt to bring a smile to someone else's face.

-6) Don't try too hard to be funny: Humor should come naturally
+6) Don't try too hard to be funny—humor should come naturally

 The ability to make people laugh is something that is cultivated over time and eventually, should come naturally.
 It is not something that can be picked up overnight.
 Like a true learner, try to soak up the above tips.
 Develop a witty sense of humor before you deliberately attempt to crack one joke after another.